 Interstate I-75 will bring you to the ferry docks in both Mackinaw City, located in the Lower Peninsula, and St. Ignace, located in the Upper Peninsula.
 Access to the island can be made from both of these cities.
 The exits are clearly marked for several miles.

-Shepler’s Ferry operate from Mackinaw City and St. Ignace to Mackinac Island and will offer discounted tickets to runners.
-Tickets may be purchased at the ferry docks or pre-ordered online – use code RUNNER18.
-Please check ferry schedules for departure times.
+Shepler’s Ferry operates from Mackinaw City and St. Ignace to Mackinac Island and will offer discounted tickets to runners ($19 per adult and $10 per child).
+Tickets may be purchased during your registration process, online through Shepler’s or at the ferry docks.
+If you pre-order online, use code RACER19 at checkout (code will become active January 1, 2019).
+Please check ferry schedule for departure times.

 Walking the Island